nao1215/sqly/website/content/dialects.md

 It is printed once per session, not once per statement, and at the moment the choice is made: `.dialect` says it as it switches, and a `--dialect` given on the command line says it at the first statement that runs under it.
-So a `--script-file` of nothing but dot-commands, which translates no SQL, says nothing, and the shell's banner is no longer preceded by a warning about a query nobody has typed yet.
-Switching back to
-SQLite and out again does not repeat it, and `sqlite` never triggers it.
+So `--dialect mysql` with a `--script-file` of nothing but `.tables` says nothing, because no statement runs under it, and the shell's banner is no longer preceded by a warning about a query nobody has typed yet.
+Switching back to SQLite and out again does not repeat it, and `sqlite` never triggers it.
 It goes to stderr and never to stdout, so JSON, NDJSON, CSV, TSV, and the `--inspect` report are unaffected and stay parseable. `--help`, `--version`, and a rejected